 Roche Holding AG (RHHVF) Received its Third Buy in a Row

-After Jefferies and J.P.
-Morgan gave Roche Holding AG (Other OTC: RHHVF) a Buy rating last month, the company received another Buy, this time from UBS.
-Analyst Michael Leuchten maintained a Buy rating on Roche Holding AG today and set a price target of CHF380.00.
-The company’s shares closed last Tuesday at $359.80.
+After Citigroup and Jefferies gave Roche Holding AG (Other OTC: RHHVF) a Buy rating last month, the company received another Buy, this time from Goldman Sachs.
+Analyst Keyur Parekh maintained a Buy rating on Roche Holding AG today and set a price target of CHF400.00.
+The company’s shares closed last Friday at $362.95.

-Leuchten has an average return of 18.2% when recommending Roche Holding AG.
+According to TipRanks.com, Parekh is a 3-star analyst with an average return of 2.0% and a 50.8% success rate.
+Parekh covers the Healthcare sector, focusing on stocks such as Sanofi-Aventis Sa, Novartis, and Sanofi.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Roche Holding AG with a $388.72 average price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Roche Holding AG with a $392.05 average price target, implying a 7.7% upside from current levels.
+In a report issued on May 13, UBS also maintained a Buy rating on the stock with a CHF380.00 price target.

 See today’s analyst top recommended stocks >>